-We’re actually not big on crowds, or festivals for that matter, but attending Oktoberfest in Munich, Germany was an experience we wanted to have at least once in our lifetime, and quite honestly, we’re so glad we made it happen.
-Just a few months later, we experienced St. Patrick’s Day in Dublin, Ireland, but unlike Oktoberfest, it unfortunately didn’t live up to the hype.
+We’re actually not big on crowds, or festivals for that matter.
+However, attending Oktoberfest Munich was an experience we wanted to have at least once in our lifetime.
+Quite honestly, we’re so glad we made it happen.
 So, now that we’ve experienced this traditional Bavarian celebration for ourselves, we wanted to provide you with some Oktoberfest tips and insights that will help you make the most of your visit to the world’s largest beer festival!

 Before we get to the Oktoberfest Tips, let’s go over some fun Oktoberfest Facts:

 - The first Oktoberfest was held in the year 1810 in honor of the Bavarian Crown Prince Ludwig’s marriage to Princess Therese von Sachsen-Hildburghausen.